Art-Sells/Arells/Build-Notes.md

 - - Purchase Failed, check Bank Account for sufficient funds (View Connected Bank Account) -> Bank Account
 - - Enter information (if one or more fields are empty)
 - Reloads modules every 5 minutes (price animation css) from coin gecko API wrapper?
-- all prices and wallet values structured like so: 1,000,000
-- all fees and totality values structured like so: 1,000,000.00

 ### Sell
 - (B) Amount Available To Sell